Enable DNS for DHCP-enabled clients

 To enable DNS for DHCP-enabled clients

-To configure Domain Name System (DNS) for clients with dynamically configured IP addresses that are provided by a Dynamic Host Configuration Protocol (DHCP) server, you usually configure the following at either the DHCP server or applicable clients:
+To configure DNS for clients with dynamically configured IP addresses provided by a DHCP server, you generally need to configure the following at either the DHCP server or applicable clients:

-For more information about how to configure other DNS for DHCP clients, see the applicable TCP/IP or DNS client documentation that is provided by the appropriate vendor.
+For more information on how to configure other DNS for DHCP clients, see the applicable TCP/IP or DNS documentation provided by the appropriate vendor.

 By default, the DNS client does not attempt dynamic update of top-level domain (TLD) zones.
-Any zone that is named with a single-label name is considered to be a TLD zone, for example, com, edu, blank, my-company.
-To configure the DNS client to allow the dynamic update of TLD zones, you can use the Update Top Level Domain Zones policy setting or you can modify the registry.
+Any zone named with a single-label name is considered a TLD zone, for example, com, edu, blank, my-company.
+To configure the DNS client to allow the dynamic update of TLD zones, you can use the Update Top Level Domain Zones policy setting or modify the registry.

-For more information about DHCP options, see "DHCP Options" in the Networking Collection (http://go.microsoft.com/fwlink/?LinkId=4639).
+For more information about DHCP options, see "DHCP Options" at the Microsoft Windows Resource Kits Web site.

 Information about functional differences

 - Your server might function differently based on the version and edition of the operating system that is installed, your account permissions, and your menu settings.
 For more information, see Viewing Help on the Web.